spotinst/help/src/docs/managed-instance/features/block-device-mapping-stateful-node.md

           }
         ],
   ```
+To modify the volume type or size of a device:

+Change the size/type ( `volumeType`, `volumeSize`) according to your requirements.

 To remove BDM from a stateful node:

    1. Replace the values under the "blockDeviceMappings" key with null: